What is perimenopause?

 How many red days will I have?

 This is very individual.
-The app works for women in perimenopause too, just as it works for women who are not perimenopausal - if you might be fertile, you will receive a red day.
-But, with this in mind, Natural Cycles may not be the ideal contraception for you as you will receive many red days, during which you'll need to use a condom to effectively prevent a pregnancy.
+The app will be more likely to determine you might be fertile and give a red day if you have fluctuating temperatures and irregular cycles.
+Natural Cycles may not be the ideal contraception for you as you will receive many red days, during which you'll need to use a condom to effectively prevent a pregnancy.

 Can I trust my green days?

-Yes, you can trust the first green days you are given, as long as you see them on TODAY-view.
-This means that you can not rely on your prognosis to 100%, but have to check your fertility status each morning.
-The app will give you green days once it can confirm that you are not fertile.
-This is done by either confirming that you've ovulated, or that you will not ovulate in the coming 5 days (sperm survival).
-You can read more about how your temperatures tell where in your cycle you are here.
+Yes, you can trust green days you are given.
+Daily fertility is shown as red or green in the Today -view.
+Please be aware that predictions in the app can change based on the data you add, so you should check every day.
+The app will give you green days once it can confirm that you are not at risk of pregnancy.
+This is done by either confirming that you have ovulated, or that you will not ovulate in the coming 5 days (sperm survival).
+You can read more about how basal body temperature changes throughout the cycle here.

 Does it affect my temperature?